top of page

 A Little More Time With God

 Another contributor to endurance in running is to increase your distance by small amounts every week.
 As Christians we can incorporate this into our daily routine by spending a little more time in prayer and/or Bible study each week.
 A little more time spent showing those around us the love of God.
 A little more time forgiving others.
+Think about what you do during the week.
+Would it really be impossible to carve out a little more time for your Savior?
+Don't we naturally want to spend time with someone we love, especially Jesus?

 Let The Lord Handle Your Stress